quintype/quintype-amp/readme.md

 1. Pull latest master, create a feature branch
 2. Make your changes.
 If you need to publish a beta version for testing, run npm publish --tag beta
 3. Once done, open a PR.
 Get changes reviewed & approved
-4. Once approved, squash and merge to master
+4. Once approved, squash and merge feature branch into master
 5. From master, run `npm publish`.
 If you don't have admin access to directly push to master, you will need help of someone who does

 ### Useful NPM scripts